pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 --organizations "Operations Department"
 Compute resource created.
 ```
+## Move this section to after the VM creation VMWare....
 We are going pre-define hardware settings for a virtual machine in Satellite by creating a compute profile.
 On the Satellite Console chose Infrastructure -> Compute Profiles.

 ![Infrastructure -> Compute Profiles](/images/sat44.png)